BNguyen9901/TelvyonDND/Weapons/README.md

 # Weapon Properties

 -Light: Easy to wield and can be dual-wielded.
-Provides a x2 modifier for dex modifier to attack rolls.
+Provides additional 1d4 per 2 dex modifier to attack rolls.

 -Heavy: Harder to wield and require the user to have 13 str for two-handed and 15 str for one-handed to use efficiently.
 Otherwise, has disadvantage on attack rolls.
 Provide a maximum of 2 for dex modifier to attack rolls.